 What is your earliest memory of photography?
 For most of us it is probably the instant camera.
 A symbol of the democratisation of photography which started in the mid 20th century and laid the foundations for digital photography today.

 The earliest instant camera, which consisted of a camera and portable darkroom in a single compartment, was invented in 1923 by Samuel Shlafrock.
 The instant camera as we know it today is accredited to American scientist, Edwin Land, invented for for the mass market in 1947 by Land’s company, now known as the Polaroid Corporation.
-Land was originally inspired and motivated to create an instant camera when his daughter asked “Why can’t I see them now?”.
+Land was originally inspired and motivated to create an instant camera when he took some photographs and his daughter asked, “Why can’t I see them now?”.

 The great thing about the instant camera is its ability to generate a developed film directly within the camera, without the need for a darkroom – taking only a few seconds to process after clicking the shutter.
 Once the film was exposed and then processed, the film was pulled out of the back of the camera and would fully develop within a few minutes.

-After the introduction of digital cameras and the comparative expense of instant film, in the 1990s instant photography feel out of fashion and continued with it’s decline through the early 00s.
-Despite this, instant photography seems to be enjoying a revival and its unique and fun style has generated a niche market, embraced by enthusiasts and artists alike.
+After the introduction of digital cameras and the comparative expense of instant film, in the 1990s instant photography fell out of fashion and continued with its decline through the early 2000s.
+But today, with the global popularity of smartphones and Instagram, instant photography has enjoyed a huge revival, from the growing niche of analogue photography to everyday digital picture making and sharing.

 Land’s original idea behind instant photography was to create a photographic system that was seamless and easy for anyone to use.
-This concept was ahead of its time and to some extent his timeless philosophy still lives on today through the digital camera.
-Explore more content related to instant photography on Europeana and share your favourite cameras and fondest memories in the comments field below.
+This concept was ahead of its time and Land’s philosophy lives on today through smartphones and digital cameras.